 Austin Dahl worked in the software industry for about 25 years as a software engineer and manager before he retired in 2018.
 His longest professional tenure was at Tableau Software in Seattle, where he was a Director of Engineering.
 Austin was an early employee at Tableau and served as a founding member of the Tableau Software Foundation's Employee Workgroup, the company's philanthropic entity.
-Austin has a Bachelor's degree in Mathematics from Carleton College and a Master's degree in Computer Science from the University of Washington and nine patents in his name.
+Austin has a Bachelor's degree in Mathematics from Carleton College and a Master's degree in Computer Science from the University of Washington and 9 patents in his name.
 Away from work, Austin plays volleyball and tennis and enjoys photography.
 Austin lives in Seattle with his wife, Pam Kraus, their two sons, Soren and Jorre, and a Golden Retriever named Luna.

 Manmeet K. Dhami

-Manmeet graduated from the University of Washington with degrees in education, diversity and international studies.
+As a former first-generation college student, Manmeet understands how hard it can be to navigate the college admissions process alone.
+She was fortunate enough to receive support through the Gates Millennium Scholars program, which connected her with the tools, resources and people she needed to be successful.
+Manmeet graduated from the University of Washington with degrees in international studies, education, and diversity.
 Following college, she taught sixth grade reading in Houston, Texas as a Teach for America corps member.
-She returned to Seattle in 2013 to serve as a policy and advocacy fellow for the Democrats for Education Reform and to attend law school at University of Washington.
-She currently works as a corporate attorney at Stoel Rives LLP.
+She returned to Seattle in 2013 to serve as a policy and advocacy fellow for the Democrats for Education Reform and to attend law school at the University of Washington.
+She currently works as a corporate lawyer.
+Board member since: July 2018

 Darrell comes to College Possible Washington with more than 30 years of experience in finance and business, having held several leadership positions as an executive, business owner and entrepreneur.
-He is currently the Chief Operations Officer at United Way of King County.
-He was also the Chief Finance and Administrative Officer at College Success Foundation.
+He is currently the Chief Finance Officer at YMCA of Greater Seattle.
+He was previously the Chief Finance and Administrative Officer at College Success Foundation and the Chief Operating Officer at United Way of King County.
 Darrell is a CPA, and holds a BA in accounting from Tennessee University and a MBA in Finance from Harvard Graduate School of Business.
 He currently serves as the Board Member for College Success Foundation and he is a member of College Possible Washington's Finance & Audit Committee.